sanchit97/sanchit97.github.io/_pages/about.md

 Industry Experience
 ======
+In Summer, 2023 I will interned at Alexa NLU, Cambridge, MA as an Applied Scientist Intern.

 In Summer, 2022 I interned at AWS Lex, Sunnyvale, CA as an Applied Scientist Intern working on domain adaptation of large speech models.

 In Summer, 2020 I was a Machine Learning (Perception) Engineering intern at [Unity](https://unity.com/), Seattle, WA in the AI@Unity division where I worked with image tracking and segmentation models for synthetic data.